Some of these productivity tips are going to seem downright weird to you…

 These are our best tips, tricks, and strategies that we learned over those first few dark months of hard work on the road to success.

-And don’t worry, guys, we aren’t going to just tell you to work more and spend less.
+And don’t worry, y’all… We aren’t going to just tell you to work more and spend less.

-We did some super weird things over the years to get where we are today, including surviving mostly off eggs and rice for a few weeks (more on that later…).
+We did some super weird things to get where we are today, including surviving mostly off eggs and rice for a few weeks (more on that later…).

 You’ll want to hear this.